Online Practice Space

 Do you want a mindful and creative movement practice?

-transferring forces through spine between upper and lower connection with push, reach and vestibular support
+Transferring forces through spine between upper and lower connection with push, reach and vestibular support.

 What’s in the Online Practice Space?